Chappaquiddick incident: Aftermath

-In late 1979, Kennedy announced his candidacy for the presidency when he challenged President Jimmy Carter for the Democratic nomination for the 1980 election.
-On November 4, 1979, CBS broadcast a one-hour television special presented by Roger Mudd, titled Teddy.
+In late 1979, Kennedy prepared to announce his candidacy for the presidency, challenging President Jimmy Carter for the Democratic nomination for the 1980 election.
+Kennedy had never done a television interview discussing Chappaquiddick, but surveys supported his and his advisors' belief that the incident would not prevent his victory.
+On November 4, 1979, just before the announcement, CBS broadcast a one-hour television special presented by Roger Mudd, titled Teddy.
 The program consisted of an interview with Kennedy; the interview was interspersed with visual materials.
 Much of the show was devoted to the Chappaquiddick incident.
 During the interview, Mudd questioned Kennedy repeatedly about the incident, and at one point directly accused him of lying.
 Kennedy also gave what one author described as an "incoherent and repetitive" answer to the question, "Why do you want to be President?"
 The program inflicted serious political damage on Kennedy.
-President Jimmy Carter alluded to the Chappaquiddick incident twice in five days, once declaring that he had not "panicked in the crisis".
+Carter alluded to the Chappaquiddick incident twice in five days, once declaring that he had not "panicked in the crisis".
 Kennedy lost the Democratic nomination to Carter, who, in turn, lost the general election to Ronald Reagan by a landslide.
-After the incident, Kennedy won seven re-elections to the US Senate.
-Kennedy remained a senator until his death in 2009.
+After the incident, Kennedy won seven re-elections to the U.S. Senate and remained a senator until he died in 2009.

+Dinis said that the case had caused him not to be re-elected as district attorney, because Kennedy supporters thought that he had been too aggressive, and Kennedy opponents thought the opposite.
+Arena believed that the publicity helped him get a job in a different city.
+Farrar received calls and letters, including death threats, from people who thought that the diver wanted to hurt Kennedy.
+Others, such as Look and Markham, refused to discuss the incident.
+The Dike Bridge became an unwanted tourist attraction, with thousands visiting the island annually to look at the bridge, and the object of souvenir hunters.